MJina/AutoDownload/README.md

-# AutoDownload
+# AutoCrawler
-This tool automatically download freeware from download portals.
+Automated download from download portals using Selenium web driver.